 I initially found the tumour because I cracked a tooth on a peanut M&M. My dentist failed to detect my need for a root canal and I was sent on a wild goose chase around the doctor's offices of Sydney seeking a cause for the agony inside my mouth and face.

 I saw a range of surgeons and travelled interstate to seek opinions.
 Each surgeon but one felt the tumour was too difficult to remove.
 I hated the idea of doing nothing, and was very fortunate to meet Professor Charlie Teo.

 Dr Teo performed a craniotomy.
 He removed the entire tumour and it was a relatively easy recovery.
-I was also extremely fortunate that the biopsy revealed that the tumour was a grade two astrocytoma (not malignant!)
+I was also felt extremely fortunate that the biopsy revealed that the tumour was low grade.

 In mid 2019, I had one of my regular follow-up scans.
 The tumour had grown rapidly, and crossed into multiple lobes of the brain.
 Dr Teo removed the entire tumour the very next day.

-It’s incredible to think that had I not cracked my tooth on that Peanut M&M, had the dentist understood what my problem was, or had the GP not sent me to see a neurologist, my life would be completely different.
+It’s incredible to think that had events not unfolded the way that they did; had I not cracked my tooth on that Peanut M&M, had the dentist discovered what my problem was, or had the GP not sent me to see a neurologist, my life would be completely different.

 I pray that a cause and cure for brain tumours is determined soon.
 In the meantime, I am going to enjoy every moment I have with my husband and children, and dedicate myself to raising awareness and funds for brain cancer research.